TS404/AlignStat/README.md

 Description
 -----------
-This package contains functions that compare two alternative multiple sequence alignments (MSAs) to determine whether they align homologous residues in the same columns as one another.
-It then classifies similarities and differences into conserved gaps, conserved sequence, insertion, deletion or substitution.
-Summarising these categories for each column yields information on which columns are agreed upon my both MSAs, and which differ.
-Several plotting functions easily visualise the comparison data for analysis.
+This package contains functions that compare two alternative multiple sequence alignments (MSAs) to determine how well they align homologous residues in the same columns as one another.
+It classifies similarities and differences into conserved sequence, conserved gaps, splits, merges and shifts.
+Summarising these categories for each column yields information on which columns are agreed upon by both MSAs, and which differ.
+Output graphs visualise the comparison data for analysis.

 Contains functions